kyma-project/kyma/components/central-application-gateway/README.md

 - **proxyPort** is the port that acts as a proxy for the calls from services and Functions to an external solution in the default standalone (legacy) mode.
 The default port is `8080`.
 - **proxyPortCompass** is the port that acts as a proxy for the calls from services and Functions to an external solution in the Compass mode.
 The default port is `8082`.
 - **externalAPIPort** is the port that exposes the API which allows checking the component status.
 The default port is `8081`.
-- **application** is the Application name used to write and read information about services.
-The default Application is `default-ec`.
 - **namespace** is the Namespace in which the Central Application Gateway is deployed.
 The default Namespace is `kyma-system`.
 - **requestTimeout** is the timeout for requests sent through the Central Application Gateway, expressed in seconds.
 The default value is `1`.
 - **skipVerify** is the flag for skipping the verification of certificates for the proxy targets.
 The default value is `false`.